 | First Year Total Est. | $3,100 - $5,600 | $2,800 - $5,800 |

-You might be an Irish Setter person if:
+Consider an Irish Setter if:

-You might be a Shiba Inu person if:
+Consider a Shiba Inu if:

 Frequently Asked Questions